-The Project Management Body of Knowledge version 6 Dashboard (the asset above) is:
+The Project Management Body of Knowledge version 6 Dashboard (the matrix / asset found on the PMWay home page) is:

 heart (as primal source and power center)